e107-eFiction/efiction_noconflict/README.md

+# This version was fully replaced with efiction 3.6.0

 # eFiction customized for future combination with e107

 ##This is still the standalone efiction version but without conflicts with e107